Editor’s Note: This column is an opinion piece submitted by August Demilune, a parent taking adult sociology courses at Austin Community College.

 The police officers stared at me for a good minute, shook their heads, and left.

-Gulliver and I are still walking our path, and the way forward still isn’t a straight line, but the ground beneath our feet is a little softer these days.
+Gulliver and I are still walking our path, and the way forward still isn’t easy, but our journey is more rewarding every day.